baiiu/ZhihuDaily/README.md

 ## ZhihuDaily

-this is a project to learn sth.
+this is a project to use fragments.

+all logic is putted in `Fragments`,and the `Activity` is the controller only create fragment.